 Submit your result e-card for the weekend just GONE

 If you have played a league or league cup competition fixture over the weekend, you will be able to submit your e-card as soon as your result is showing on the website.
-Instructions on doing so are available from the E-Card Information page.
 The earlier you submit, the better the chance of your goalscorers getting a mention in the press report this week!

 Upon submitting your e-card, you should receive an e-mail notification confirming that the e-card has been processed successfully.
 If you do not receive this, please contact the Results Secretary.

 If you were unable to reach your opponents on the previous Monday evening, you must try again.
 If you cannot reach the secretary of the club, try the emergency contacts also.
 If you cannot make contact with any individual from the opposing club, please notify the League General Secretary and persist with attempts to contact the club.